webplatform/docs/tutorials/mobile_viewport/index.md

  body { overflow: hidden }

-Increasingly, mobile browsers allow users to navigate scrollable content elements that appear within a page, but these should be used with care.
-Users may become confused when the scrolling gestures they expect to scroll within a page instead scrolls within a narrow region of that page.
+Increasingly, mobile browsers allow users to navigate scrollable areas content that appear within a page, but these should be used with care.
+Users may become confused when the scrolling gestures they expect to scroll the entire page instead scrolls within a narrow region of that page.

 ==Tipping the Handset==